Amazon picks low-cost airline Sun Country to expand its cargo business

 Amazon is turning to an unlikely partner to help expand its package-delivery business: a low-cost airline.

-Sun Country Airlines, a small, Minneapolis-based leisure carrier, will start flying a fleet of 10 converted Boeing 737-800 freighters in the second quarter of 2020, part of a plan Amazon announced earlier this year to expand Amazon Air, the airline said late Tuesday.
+Sun Country Airlines, a small, Minneapolis-based leisure carrier, will start flying a fleet of 10 converted Boeing 737-800 freighters in the second quarter of 2020, part of a plan Amazon announced earlier this year to expand Amazon Air with the leased single-aisle planes, the airline said late Tuesday.

 Amazon has been growing its Amazon Air unit, which currently counts on cargo airlines Atlas Air and ATSG to fly its packages.
 Amazon owns warrants to buy minority stakes in both companies and has been bringing more logistics operations in-house.
 In June, said it would no longer provide express shipping for Amazon.

-Note: Correction: Amazon approached Sun Country in mid-2019.
-An earlier version misstated the year.